Open to the Public

 Why the Conservancy Selected This Site

 Winding 269 miles through Middle Tennessee, the Duck River is one of the state's most scenic waterways.
 But there's more here than meets the eye.
 Underneath the surface, the river teems with an almost unsurpassed variety of freshwater animal life.
 According to the U.S. Geological Survey, the Duck River is one of three hot spots for fish and mussel diversity in the entire world.
 It is generally considered to be the richest river in varieties of freshwater animals on the North American continent.
-A feature article in the February 2010 issue of National Geographic emphasized this point.
+A feature article in the February 2010 issue of National Geographic highlighted the Duck River's biological diversity.

 Just as significant, the Duck River is the sole water source for 250,000 people in Middle Tennessee.
-It's the water source, for instance, for GM's Spring Hill Manufacturing plant.
 The water quality of the Duck River is crucial for animals, for people, and for the local economy alike.

 - View a video about the richness of the Duck River in mussel species.

 Like most rivers in areas that are becoming more developed, the Duck faces a variety of threats.
 The most immediate stresses have to do with water quality.
 Increases in storm-water runoff, sewage treatment outflows, and chemical and nutrient loading from farmland can all have significant negative impacts on freshwater creatures.

 Because the Duck River is a key water source for people in the region, its water quality is an important issue for a number of communities and provides a basis of mutual interest for developing long-term conservation strategies.